microsoft/coe-starter-kit/PowerPlatformDevOpsALM/SETUPGUIDE.md

 In many cases there will be configuration or seed data that you will want to import into your Dataverse environment initially after deploying your solution to the target environment.
 The pipelines are configured to import data using the **Configuration Migration tool** available via nuget https://www.nuget.org/packages/Microsoft.CrmSdk.XrmTooling.ConfigurationMigration.Wpf.
 To add configuration data for your pipeline use the following steps.
 For more information on the **Configuration Migration tool** see here https://docs.microsoft.com/en-us/power-platform/admin/manage-configuration-data

+1. Clone the AzDO Repo where your solution is to be source controlled and where you created your solution pipeline YAML to your local machine.

 1. Install the **Configuration Migration tool** per the instructions here https://docs.microsoft.com/en-us/dynamics365/customerengagement/on-premises/developer/download-tools-nuget

 1. Open the **Configuration Migration tool** select **Create schema** and select **Continue**